anmud/learntocode/Udemy. Vue/14_Adding Animations and Transitions/016_Creating an Animation in Java Script.md

 # Creating an Animation in Java Script

 Now it's time to execute some code, so we could actually see animation.
 The place to animate is `enter` and `leave` functions.
 Let's say in `enter()` we wanna grow the width of our `div` and upon leaving make it smaller.
 For this we will setup a `variable` "round" here and then setup the `interval` cos we wanna grow it in steps, let's set the interval in 20 miliseconds, so every 20 miliseconds we will change our `div`.
 In the `function` inside the interval we execute the code we want to change every 20 miliseconds.
 We access the element's width and grow the current width (we need to set it as a new property) with a round `el.style.width  = this.elementWidth (our current width) + round * 10`.
 As we wanna 100 pixels being the default, we need to set the new `property`, let's name it `elementWidth` and set it to 100, this will be our current width.
-Then of cource we also need to increase `round` by one, so
+Then of course we also need to increase `round` by one.
+And surely we need to set the `exit condition`: if `round` is greater than 20, if we executwd this 20 times let's say, then we wanna to clear interval with the `clearInterval()` method and call `done` here.
+We call `done()` here, cos we don't wanna mark that the whole `enter()` code has been executed, because we have asynchronous operation inside (`setInterval()`), then `done()` should be executed once we really done, once we reached our exit condition.

+For now it looks good, but we also need to set the initial width at `beforeEnter` hook, and then set the `element.style.width` to this width, so that we reset it to `100` before we enter it to the DOM, because if we added it before and removed it, this might have been in a different state, especially if we canselled some animation inbetween.

+With this setup we can go to `beforeLeave`,  here we wanna set the `element width` to 300 px.
+This is where it will be at the end after our `afterEnter` animation, and set the `element.style` width.
+Well, and for animating out we can simply copy the code from `enter()` and put it to `leave()`, the only thing we should change - decrease the width.
+Also we should change the width in our `div` in the template also to 300px.

 **App.vue**